 At first, it looked like the commissioner had done the A's a favor.
 Dib Williams may have run Boley out of the lineup in 1931, but Williams played poorly in spring training in 1932 while The Associated Press described Boley as "a rejuvenated player."
 Williams opened the season as the starter, but he was benched after a few weeks and Boley won back the job.

 His return to the lineup didn't last long.
 He struggled at the plate and sustained a shoulder injury while sliding in his tenth game of the season.
-Three weeks later, in what was described as a surprise announcement, the A's gave Boley his unconditional release.
+A week later, in what was described as a surprise announcement, the A's gave Boley his unconditional release.
 Monte Cross, who had played shortstop for the A's 25 years earlier, commented that Boley was still very mobile when moving to his right, but was having trouble going after ground balls to his left because of a "kink in the left thigh."
 Boley was allowed to continue practicing with the team while he tried to catch on with another club.
 Cleveland picked him up a month later and Boley appeared in his first game as an Indian on June 29.
 He started at shortstop, went 1 for 4 with three putouts and two assists.
 That would also be his last game as an Indian; he was released on July 6.
 Two weeks before his 36th birthday, his major league career was over.

 Boley returned to the minors in 1933, revisiting the scene of his early playing days in Williamsport.
 He batted .283 in 18 games for the Williamsport Grays, the Athletics' affiliate in the Class A New York-Pennsylvania League.
 In the spring of 1935 he signed on as the manager of the Mount Carmel team in a newly formed Class D Keystone League.
 However, that league failed to get off the ground and later that year he was reported to be out of organized baseball.
 According to his obituary in The Sporting News Boley played for the Portsmouth Pirates in the Class C Middle Atlantic League for at least part of the 1936 season.